 A visit to Airlie Beach is a must-do on most travellers’ lists – with great attractions in the tourist town and the Whitsunday Islands and Great Barrier Reef on the doorstep.
 Whether you’re the adventurous type, active family or couple looking for a romantic getaway the hardest part of enjoying the Whitsundays is deciding what to do.

 Exploring Airlie Beach and its surrounds will surprise you with just as many exciting and beautiful locations on the mainland to experience as on the water.

 Girls, don’t leave yourselves out of your fabulous Airlie getaway.
 The kids will have a great time at Airlie Beach Lagoon in the water, playground while guys find their niche sizzling the bbq lunch while enjoying the view to the islands.

-Here’s a few suggestions when you’re ready for some “me” time –
+Here are a few suggestions when you’re ready for some “me” time –

 Find true tropical resort wear in Finally For Women the boutique fashion house specialising in anywhere, anytime gear plus friendly relaxed service.

 And if total indulgence is what you deserve (who doesn’t?)
-Pampers Day Spa give you the full body treatment literally from top to toe so you look and feel a million dollars the whole time you’re in the Whitsundays.
+Pampers Day Spa gives you the full body treatment literally from top to toe so you look and feel a million dollars the whole time you’re in the Whitsundays.

 Airlie’s weekly Saturday markets offer a quaint range of local arts and crafts, fresh fruit and vegetables and much more.
-Set up right on the Airlie foreshore; the mood is relaxed and friendly.
+Set upright on the Airlie foreshore; the mood is relaxed and friendly.